Windows key: Use within Windows

 From Windows 95 to Windows 7, tapping the Windows key by itself traditionally revealed the Windows Taskbar (if hidden) and opened the Start menu.
 In Windows Server 2012 and Windows 8, the key launches the Start screen but does not show the taskbar.
 However, this feature was added back in Windows 10.

 Pressing the key in combination with other keys (i.e., as a modifier key) allows the invocation of many common functions.
 Holding down is not a substitute for the Windows key itself in these combinations.
-Which Windows key combinations ("shortcuts") are available and active in a given session depends on many factors, such as active accessibility options, the type of the session (regular or Terminal Services), the Windows version, the presence of specific software, such as IntelliType, and Group Policy, if applicable.
+Which Windows key combinations ("shortcuts") are available and active in a given session depends on many factors, such as active accessibility options, the type of the session (regular or Terminal Services), the Windows version and the presence of specific software, such as IntelliType, and Group Policy, if applicable.

 Below is a list of native shortcuts.
 The list is cumulative: unless otherwise noted, they were carried through to subsequent version of the operating system.